koopjs/koop/packages/featureserver/README.md

     geometryType: String // REQUIRED if no features are returned with this object Point || MultiPoint || LineString || MultiLineString || Polygon || MultiPolygon
     idField: String, // unique identifier field,
     maxRecordCount: Number, // the maximum number of features a provider can return at once
+    limitExceeded: Boolean, // whether or not the server has limited the features returned
     timeInfo: Object // describes the time extent and capabilities of the layer,
     fields: [
      { // Subkeys are optional